The last syllable should be louder.

 He --- e like in bet.

-pronunciation.
-Unusual ways- to spell the letters of Tetragrammaton are employed in
+Unusual ways to spell the letters of Tetragrammaton are employed

-Qabalah to obtain Gematria for the numbers of the four Qabalistic worlds.
-That subject
+in Qabalah to obtain Gematria for the numbers of the four Qabalistic worlds.

 Chet --- Ch is a cough-like sound. e is like e in bet.